dbochicchio/reactor-mqtt-contrib/README.md

 # reactor-mqtt-contrib

-This repo contains additional MQTT templates for Reactor.
+This repository contains additional MQTT templates for Reactor.

 # Installation

-Download the zip file from the releases and save it file under *reactor/config/mqtt_templates*.
-If *mqtt_templates* directory does not exist, simply create it.
-If you prefer to have them in a directory, just create it and unzip the files there.
-Reactor will search for templates in any zip or yaml file under the aforementioned location.
+1. Download the ZIP file from the releases.
+2. Save it under *reactor/config/mqtt_templates*.
+If the *mqtt_templates* directory does not exist, create it.
+3. If you prefer to have them in a directory, create one and unzip the files there.
+Reactor will search for templates in any ZIP or YAML file in this location.
-After copying the files, restart Reactor.
-Every time you update the files, a restart is needed.
+4. After copying the files, restart Reactor.
+A restart is required each time you update the files.

-# How to update
+# How to Update

-If updating from a previous version, delete all the files.
-To update, follow the installation procedure again.
+To update from a previous version, delete all existing files.
+Then, follow the installation procedure again.

 # Templates

-All the templates support *query*/*init* commands, and at startup their state will be updated again. *x_mqtt.poll* action could be used to poll specific devices in reactions.
-*wifi_status* capability is supported where the information is provided.
+All templates support *query*/*init* commands, and their state will be updated at startup.
+The *x_mqtt.poll* action can be used to poll specific devices in reactions.
+The *wifi_status* capability is supported where information is provided.

 ## Shelly Gen1

-Shelly Gen1 templates are mature and most of the device types are supported.
+Shelly Gen1 templates are mature, and most device types are supported.

 | Template ID | Device | Capabilities | Parameters |
 | ------------- | ------------- | ------------- | ------------- |